Efficient computation of middle levels Gray codes: Correctness of the algorithm

-For any cycle $C$ of the 2-factor $\cC_{2n+1}$ defined in \eqref{eq:2-factor} we let $F(C)$ denote the cyclic sequence of all vertices of the form $F(P)$, $P\in\cP_{2n}(n,n+1)$, for which the path $P\circ(0)$ is contained in $C$ (when walking along $C$ in the direction such that $P\circ(0)$ is traversed starting at the first vertex and ending at the last vertex).
+For any cycle $C$ of the 2-factor $\cC_{2n+1}$ defined in \eqref{eq:2-factor} we let $F(C)$ denote the cyclic sequence of all vertices of the form $F(P)$, $P\in\cP_{2n}(n,n+1)$, for which the path $P\circ 0$ is contained in $C$ (when walking along $C$ in the direction such that $P\circ 0$ is traversed starting at the first vertex and ending at the last vertex).
 It turns out to be very useful to consider the ordered rooted trees corresponding to the elements of the sequence $F(C)$ (recall \eqref{eq:FP} and the bijection between lattice paths in $D_{2n}^{=0}(n)$ and ordered rooted trees in $\cT_n^*$).
-The following lemma is a slight reformulation of \cite[Lemma~20]{muetze:14} (note here that the 2-factor $\cC_{2n+1}^1$ referred to in \cite[Lemma~20]{muetze:14} and defined in \cite[Eqs.~(5),(7)]{muetze:14} is exactly the 2-factor $\cC_{2n+1}$ defined in \eqref{eq:2-factor}: to see this recall Lemma~\ref{lemma:paths-original} and that the mapping $f_{\alpha_{2n}}$ defined in \cite[Eq.~(3)]{muetze:14} satisfies $f_{\alpha_{2n}}=\ol{\rev}$ for $\alpha_{2n}=(0,0,\ldots,0)\seq\{0,1\}^{n-1}$).
+The following lemma is a slight reformulation of \cite[Lemma~20]{MR3483129}.
 For the reader's convenience, the lemma is illustrated in Figure~\ref{fig:rot-trees}.

-\begin{lemma} For any $n\geq 1$ and any cycle $C$ of the 2-factor $\cC_{2n+1}$ defined in \eqref{eq:2-factor}, considering the cyclic sequence of ordered rooted trees $(T_1,\ldots,T_k):=F(C)$ we have $h^{-1}(T_{i+1})=\trot(h^{-1}(T_i))$ for all $i=1,\ldots,k$ (indices are considered modulo $k$) with $h^{-1}$ and $\trot$ as defined in Section~\ref{sec:isflipvertex}.
+\begin{lemma} For any $n\geq 1$ and any cycle $C$ of the 2-factor $\cC_{2n+1}$ defined in \eqref{eq:2-factor}, considering the cyclic sequence of ordered rooted trees $(T_1,T_2,\ldots,T_k):=F(C)$ we have $h^{-1}(T_{i+1})=\trot(h^{-1}(T_i))$ for all $i=1,2,\ldots,k$ (indices are considered modulo $k$) with $h^{-1}$ and $\trot$ as defined in Section~\ref{sec:isflipvertex}.
 I.e., we can associate the cycle $C$ with the plane tree $\plane(h^{-1}(T_1))=\cdots=\plane(h^{-1}(T_k))\in\cT_n$.
 Moreover, for any plane tree $T\in\cT_n$ there is a cycle $C\in\cC_{2n+1}$ to which the tree $T$ is associated.
 In particular, the number of cycles of the 2-factor is $|\cC_{2n+1}|=|\cT_n|$. \end{lemma}